Our technology

 Do we have geopolitical risks?

-We do not.
-The co-founders are European or US citizens.
-We purchase our equipment from suppliers in NJ, Germany, France, and Japan.
-We aim to bring back advanced manufacturing to the US, and set up our factory right here in MA.
+We do.
+Just kidding!
+The co-founders are EU or US citizens, thus not in the DOE export control list.
+We source our equipment from suppliers in New Jersey, Germany, France, and Japan.
+We set up our factory right here in Massachusetts.